marweda/water-level-forecast/README.md

 ## About This Project

 This is a personal learning project developed in my free time to gain hands-on experience and skills with new technologies.
-It combines various aspects of modern software development including:
+It combines various aspects of modern machine learning pipelines including:

 - Machine Learning with Gaussian Processes
 - REST API integration